WHAT SPURRED THIS INITIATIVE?

-The first meeting of interested York and Cumberland County Land Trusts was organized in January, 2011 by members of the three trusts that made up the Portland North Land Trust Collaborative1.
-Conservation groups from across the region were continually asking about the workability of an administrative partnership of independent trusts, so PNLTC called a meeting to explore the idea of a regional coalition of land trusts working together.
+The first meeting of interested York and Cumberland County Land Trusts was organized in January, 2011 by members of the three trusts that made up the Portland North Land Trust Collaborative (PNLTC).
+Conservation groups from across the region were continually asking about the workability of an administrative partnership of independent trusts.
+PNLTC called a meeting together with these groups to explore the idea of a regional coalition of land trusts working together.

 HOW WAS THE PLAN FORMULATED?

-The Southern Maine Conservation Collaborative is a 501(c)(3) organization.
-It is managed by its members.
-Each member trust has one seat on the board of directors.
-SMCC will bear the legal obligations of employer for service center staffers, allowing conservation organizations to buy services on a contract basis.
+Momentum Conservation is a 501(c)(3) organization.
+It is managed by a Board of Directors.
+Momentum Conservation will bear the legal obligations of employer for service center staffers, allowing conservation organizations to buy services on a contract basis.

-WILL MEMBERSHIP BE OPEN TO ALL YORK AND CUMBERLAND COUNTY CONSERVATION ORGANIZATIONS?
+IS MEMBERSHIP OPEN TO ALL MAINE CONSERVATION ORGANIZATIONS?

 Yes.
 New members are welcome at any time.
 There is no maximum number of organizations that can join.